-3. The Referee Coordinator will be responsible for communicating to the Referees to clear the fields after the long beep from the lightning detection system or after a decision has been made about the approaching severe weather.
+3. The Referee Coordinator will be responsible for communicating to the Referees to clear the fields after the long blast from the air horn or after a decision has been made about the approaching severe weather.
 At this time, everyone must proceed to their cars.
 No one will be permitted to go under a tree, tent or in a shelter.

-4. Players will not return to the field until the lightning detection system has sounded 3 short beeps.
+4. Players will not return to the field until the ALL CLEAR has been given by tournament officials.